DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Histogram` should no longer crash on construction when the input has NaN values.

+- `dip::EdgeObjectsRemove()` with a binary image as input did not preserve the pixel sizes.

 ### Updated dependencies

 ### Build changes